Is the mean free path the mean of a distribution?: Probability distribution for the length of a free path

-By a similar construction we may obtain the probability distribution for the length $\ell$ of a free path. $P(\ell)d\ell$ is formed from a product of three terms: the probability that a molecule of speed $v$ survives without collision for at least a time equal to $t = \ell/v$, the subsequent probability to suffer a collision in a short time interval $d\ell/v$, and the probability density to find a molecule with that speed when selected from a random collision.
-This must then be integrated over all possible velocities.
+By a similar construction we may obtain the probability distribution $P(\ell)d\ell$ for the length $\ell$ of a free path. $P(\ell)d\ell$ is formed from a product of three terms: the probability to find a molecule with velocity centered on $\mathbf{v}$ in a collision selected at random at time zero, the probability that it will survive without collision for at least a time equal to $t = \ell/v$, and the subsequent probability to suffer a collision between $t = \ell/v$ and $t = (\ell + d\ell)/v$.
+One must then sum over all possible velocities.
 Therefore,

 The expectation value of $\ell$ in this distribution is easily evaluated by exchanging the order of integration: the $\ell$-integral evaluates to $(v/r(v))^2$ and the remaining integral defines the mean speed in the Gaussian distribution,